Train of Thought 01

 “If I don’t, you will,” he answered, with a shrug.

 “That’s exactly the sort of thing we need to talk about, Rupert.
-Sooner, rather than later, before either of us do something that both the other, and the Sable universe will regret.”
+Before either of us do something that either the other, or the Sable universe will regret.”

 “What, the universe will regret me invading a pissant little Shadow like Verrien?
 That’s a bit melodramatic, don’t you think, Mein Bruder?”